 - 1. This ordinance shall be applicable to the following major developments: - a.
 Non-residential major developments; and - b.
 Aspects of residential major developments that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21. - 2.
-This ordinance shall also be applicable to all major developments undertaken within the Township of Neptune.
+This ordinance shall also be applicable to all major developments undertaken by Township of Neptune. - 3.
+An application required by ordinance pursuant to (C)1 above that has been submitted prior to September 9, 2024, shall be subject to the stormwater management requirements in effect September 8, 2024. - 4.
+An application required by ordinance for approval pursuant to (C)1 above that has been submitted on or after March 2, 2021, but prior to September 9, 2024, shall be subject to the stormwater management requirements in effect on September 8, 2024.